 However, Hanoi is big and busy, which can make it confusing.
 It’s hard to know where the action is when the action is everywhere.
 Fortunately, I have written this Hanoi mega-guide, perfect to help you find the place you need!
 I wish I had this kind of guide when I was visiting, so you’re in luck here guys.

-I’ve arranged my top picks by category, so you’ll know exactly which neighbourhood might best suit you.
+I’ve arranged my top picks by category, so you’ll know exactly which neighborhood might best suit you.
 There are great places all over!
-No matter what your goals are for Hanoi, you’ll be able to find the neighbourhood of your dreams.
+No matter what your goals are for Hanoi, you’ll be able to find the neighborhood of your dreams.

 So let’s jump right to it, here are my recommendations for where to stay in Hanoi, Vietnam.